3pillarlabs/ios-horizontalmenu/README.md

 ### 11. How to use custom animation for appearance when user selects a menu item?

+As we customize selection animation, we can do it for appearance as well when the current item is not visible and user swipes outside the boundaries (before first item and after the last item) of menu.

 ``` swift
 func horizontalMenuViewControllerAnimationForEdgeAppearance(horizontalMenuViewController: HorizontalMenuViewController) -> Animation {
     return Animation(duration: 0.5) // customize animation as you need